 |Typical applications received||The School of History, Archaeology and Religion typically receives 1800 applications.
 The School of English, Communication and Philosophy typically receives 1450 applications.|

 |Typical A level offer||AAB including an A in English Literature or English Literature and Language or Creative Writing.
 General Studies is not accepted.|

 |Typical Welsh Baccalaureate offer||WBQ core will be accepted in lieu of one A-level (at the grades specified above), excluding English Literature or English Language and Literature, or Creative Writing for English Literature degrees.|

 |Typical International Baccalaureate offer||35 points.
 6 points required from English at Higher Level and 6 points from one other subject at Higher Level.|

 |Other qualifications||Applications from those offering alternative qualifications are welcome.
 Please see detailed admissions and selection criteria for more information.|

-In Year One you will take 60 credits in English Literature and 60 credits in Archaeology from a range of core and optional modules.
+You will take 60 credits in English literature and 60 credits in Archaeology from a range of core and optional modules.

 |Module title||Module code||Credits|